khaled312001/Water_Website/DEPLOYMENT.md

 **Vercel is primarily designed for frontend applications and has limited PHP support.** Deploying a full Laravel application on Vercel is challenging and not recommended for production use.

+## Current Vercel Configuration

+The project is now configured with:
+- `api/index.php` - Laravel bootstrap for serverless functions
+- `api/test.php` - Simple test endpoint
+- Proper routing configuration
+- Error handling for debugging

+## Testing the Deployment

+After deployment, you can test:
+1. **Basic PHP**: Visit `/test` to see if PHP is working
+2. **Laravel**: Visit the root URL to test Laravel bootstrap

 ## Recommended Deployment Platforms

 ### 1. **Railway** (Recommended)